-A. Pre-Audit Phase: This was done on 20th May 2019 in which the audit schedule was planned and brief discussions were held with Sh.
-Rajesh Jaiswal, and others at working level walk through audit was also conducted.
-The main purpose of this audit phase was to get familiarized with College activities, get first hand information and assess the current operation level and practices.
+A. Pre-Audit Phase: This was done on 28th December, 2020 in which the dit correct dure was planned and brief discussions were held with Sh.
+Rajesh Jaiswal, and others a working to el.
+A walk-through audit was also conducted.
+The main purpose of this audit phase was to get familiarized with college activities, get first-hand information and assess the current operation level and practices.

 B. Audit Phase: In this phase, field studies were made using audit instruments wherein primary data were collected, various load surveys were carried out and detailed trials were conducted.
-This phase was carried out from 20th May, 2019 to 21th May, 2019.
+This phase was carried out from 28th December, 2020 to 29th December, 2020.
 After completing field activities, data were analyzed, Energy Conservations